lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 $ heroku run rake db:migrate
 {% endhighlight %}

 Now go to the address that Heroku created for your app and see if everything worked or not.
-More details on issues can be spotted with the <code>heroku logs</code> command.
+More details on issues can be spotted with the `heroku logs` command.

 ## Part Two: The Android App
 Proceed now to the [second part of the tutorial](/tutorial/2012/10/16/ruby_rails_android_app_authentication_devise_tutorial_part_two), to learn how to build a fully featured Android App that can interact with the Ruby on Rails backend we just coded.